Jain festivals: Shrut Panchami

 Shrut Panchami is celebrated by Jains every year in the month of May commemorating Acharya Pushpadanta and Bhutabali.

 Kartika Purnima

 Kartika Purnima is an important religious day for Jains who celebrate it by visiting Palitana, a Jain pilgrimage centre.
 Thousands of Jain pilgrims flock to the foothills of Shatrunjay hills of Palitana taluka on the day of Kartika Purnima to undertake the auspicious yatra (journey).
 Also known as the Shri Shantrunjay Teerth Yatra, this walk is an important religious event in the life of a Jain devotee, who covers 216 km of rough mountainous terrain on foot to worship at the Adinath temple atop the hill.
 The day of Kartika Purnima is very significant in Jainism.Jains believe that Adinath, the first tirthankara, sanctified the hills by visiting it to deliver his first sermon.
 According to Jain texts, millions of sadhus and Sadhvis have attained salvation on these hills.

+Raksha Bandhan

+In Jainism, Raksha Bandhan is a prominent festival celebrated to commemorate the protection of the Jain monastic community.
+According to traditional Jain narratives, the festival originated when a Jain monk named Vishnukumar saved the lives of 700 Digambara monks, led by the ascetic Akampanacharya.
+The monks were being severely persecuted in Hastinapur by four antagonistic ministers, led by Bali, who had temporarily secured ruling powers from the king.

+To rescue the ascetics, Vishnukumar utilized his supernatural shape-shifting abilities (vikriya riddhi) to assume the form of a dwarf Brahmin (Vamana).
+He approached Bali and requested a charitable gift of three paces of land.
+Once Bali agreed, Vishnukumar expanded his physical body to cosmic proportions, covering Mount Sumeru with his first step and the Manushottara mountain with his second.
+With no space remaining for the third pace, a defeated Bali offered his own back, resulting in his submission and the survival of the monks on the full moon day of Shravana.

+Following the rescue, Vishnukumar repented for utilizing his supernatural powers and reassumed his traditional ascetic life.
+To commemorate the event, citizens tied threads around each other's wrists as a collective pledge to continuously protect the Jain dharma and its ascetics.
+In modern observances, the festival remains highly revered within the Jain community, where devotees and priests tie ceremonial threads to symbolize spiritual protection, communal solidarity, and religious devotion.